 Although NICE guidelines have not be developed for all child and adolescent difficulties, you can find information on empirically supported treatments options from the American Association for Behavioural and Cognitive Therapies.

-Dr. Waddington, Dr Stevens, Dr Greene, Dr Chan and Ms Hamlin use Cognitive Behaviour Therapy (CBT) with adults, children and adolescents who are struggling with a number of difficulties including adjustment problems, anxiety, depression and behavioural difficulties.
+Dr. Waddington, Dr Greene, Dr Chan and Ms Hamlin use Cognitive Behaviour Therapy (CBT) with adults, children and adolescents who are struggling with a number of difficulties including adjustment problems, anxiety, depression and behavioural difficulties.
 CBT is goal driven and short term so that there are usually between 12-20 sessions.
 It is often recommended that once the main bulk of therapy has terminated, one or two follow up sessions are scheduled to ensure gains are maintained.
 CBT is empirically based and is the recommended intervention by the NICE guidelines (National Institute for Clinical Excellence) for treating anxiety and depression in children.